 Builds confidence in your project

-A project plan helps you to manage risk, communicate with your stakeholders, identify, and manage change, control costs and meet deadlines.
-This is a great reason to build up your team’s confidence in their work and abilities.
+A project plan helps you to manage risk, communicate with your stakeholders, identify and manage change, control costs, and meet deadlines.
+It highlights the importance of project planning, as it lays the foundation for clear communication, effective coordination, and successful project outcomes.
+This structure is a great way to build your team’s confidence in their work and abilities.

 When you have an agreed-upon plan that everyone knows and understands, things will go more smoothly as you move forward with the project.
-The plan provides something to refer back to when things get confusing or stressful, it gives people something concrete they can use for guidance through the process of completing their tasks.
+The plan provides something to refer back to when things get confusing or stressful – it gives people something concrete they can use for guidance as they work through their tasks.

 What does project planning entail?